BKeyport/MMM-Multimonth/README.md

   module: 'MMM-Multimonth',
 	position: 'top_left', // can be any of the postions
 	config: { // Optional - will default to 3 months, with one previous and one next, vertical orientation.
-		startMonth: -1, // Define when you start from current month (negative is before current, zero is current, positive is in future)
+		startMonth: -1, // Define when you start from current month
-		monthCount: 3, //  How many months to display - If Month Count is 1, Calendar will show previous and next month dates in empty spots.
+		monthCount: 3, // Define How many months to display
-		// See screenshots for examples of the following config items.
 		monthsVertical: true, // Whether to arrange the months vertically (true) or horizontally (false).
 		repeatWeekdaysVertical: false, // Whether to repeat the week days in each month in vertical mode.
 Ignored in horizontal mode.
 		weekNumbers: false, // Whether to display the week numbers in front of each week.
-		highlightWeekend: false, // Highlight Saturday and Sunday }
+		highlightWeekend: false, // Highlight Saturday and Sunday
+		startWeek: 0, // 0 is Sunday, 1 Monday, 6 Saturday.
+		headerType: 'short' // Short or Narrow.
+(USA: Short: "Sun", "Mon", etc - Narrow: "SMTWTFS") }
 },
 ```
+** THIS MODULE NOW HAS NEW CONFIGURATION OPTIONS - PLEASE READ **

+Language and start of the week has been de-coupled.
+In order to get the start of the week correct, use "startWeek" above.
+Language is still a function of the main system.

+You now have the option to shorten the week day names even more than normal.
+See headerType for this option.

+ToDo: Indicator for system wide events (calendar module compatability, like MMRize's MMM-CalendarEXT3)

 | Screenshot                                                                                                                     | How to get                                                                         |
 | ------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------- |